Namgyoung/OwnCode/README.md

 # OwnCode
-# Codes I made myself for the self-training or for work
+# Codes for the self-training or for work